About the DBA

 Amanda loves creating efficient systems to handle administrative and logistical challenges.
 She works with local business owners to improve efficiency and productivity, helping them assess challenges, develop strategies, and solve problems confidently.
 Amanda organizes restaurant participation, logistics, and scheduling for the Everyone Eats! program.
 She also coordinates the DBA’s one2one project, supporting downtown Brattleboro business owners in navigating challenges throughout the pandemic.
 Amanda is a Core Counselor with the Center for Women and Enterprise and has a private administrative consulting practice in Brattleboro.

-Gallery Walk Program Coordinator
+Gallery Walk Coordinator

 Our Volunteer Board

 Francesca is the creator and owner of Windham Movement Apparel, a downtown store with everything one might need for the movement arts.
 The mission of Windham Movement Apparel is to supply the movement arts community with quality products in an environment that encourages fellowship between participants and increases awareness of the benefits of the arts.
+Francesca is active on the Gallery Walk Team & Community Marketing Team.

 Sue is the Planning Director for the Town of Brattleboro.
 Sue was the lead staff person both for Brattleboro’s award winning Town Plan in 2013 and the update of Brattleboro’s land use regulations in 2015.
 She has 17 years experience in community planning including grant writing and management, community outreach, and managing consultants.